kedicesur/AQ/README.md

 As of v0.2, AQ instances have only one read only property which is `.size` that gives you the number of items in the queue.

+**Use Cases**

+AQ is a very lightweight tool but at the same time like a Swiss Army Knife, it will allow you to perform many interesting tasks easily.
+It doesn't offer a big API just because I want to keep it as simple as possible while being functional.
+This means, you may easily extend AQ's functionalities by using it's availabe methods cleverly.
+Having said that, there already exists many built in asynchronous capabilities in JS/TS language so you should consider using them in the first place.
+However only when some exceptional cases arose where the naked Promises are not sufficient then you may consider using AQ.
+The point being, Promise methods are invoked synchronously, while AQ can always be invoked asynchronously whenever you have something to `enqueue`.

+1. **Simple Task Queue**

+    This is the basic operation.
+You may promisify your async tasks like

+        urls.forEach(url => aq.enqueue(fetch(url)));

+    and just `enqueue` them to AQ to be consumed in the order they are `enqueue`d.
+Or perhaps with a CPU rendering job and defined a worker session like

+        var p = new Worker("./permutations");

 **License**

 Copyright<sup>©</sup> 2021, Redu.
 Relesed under [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/)